scripting/feedBase/changenotes.md

+### 0.5.8 -- 3/10/18 by DW

+There have been lots of changes, unfortunately not recorded.

+A death in the family caused a serious pause in development work on feedBase.

+I am back in the flow, mostly, and will attempt to resume the change notes.

 ### 0.4.18 -- 2/4/18 by DW

 Sorry I've been slacking off on the change notes.
 Getting back on the wagon.